My father, when I think back on him, always lived his convictions. I can’t think of any hard discrepancies between what he said and what he did.

 As a battle experienced WWII marine, I understood his comment in both its literal and figurative sense.
 Dad didn’t know surrender, until he choose it on his own terms.
 He was a Marine in the true sense of the word.

-“Actions speak louder than words,” he often repeated.
+“Actions speak louder than words,” is another phrase Dad often repeated.

 As a boy, then young man, and now father in the autumn of my life, I understand the simplicity and richness of Dad’s advice.

 I am thankful he repeated it so often.
-It was at times directed toward me.
-But often it was a comment about others, my mother, and life in general.
+Dad’s advice was at times directed toward me.
+Often it was a comment about others, my mother, and life in general.
 In any case, the philosophy stuck.

-Some people so easily speak what they know others want to hear, or mouth a desire without the self-discipline to accomplish it.
-Be alert for such discrepancy.
+Some people easily speak what they know others want to hear, or mouth a desire without the self-discipline to accomplish it.
+We must be alert for such discrepancy.

 I am also aware of my own tongue’s discrepancy with my actions as my father’s voice arrives still nudging my conscience along.